qingmei2/RxSchedulers/README.md

 RxSchedulerProvider is single instance for controlling threads, RxSchedulerProvider is single instance for controlling threads, it is easily for unit testing and managing
 (using it by dependency injection tools is a good idea, like **[Dagger2](https://github.com/google/dagger)**).

+## Another author's libraries using RxJava:

+* **[RxImagePicker](https://github.com/qingmei2/RxImagePicker)**: The library which choosing pictures from the Camera or Gallery in Android.

 License
 -------